 That’s protester Abdullah Hammoud.
 The demonstrators are continuing to call for the resignation of the rest of Lebanon’s ruling elite and the formation of a new government with independent experts.
 Click here for more on the massive protests.

 Anti-government protests are continuing in Iraq, where tens of thousands of people marched on Baghdad’s Tahrir Square Tuesday night demanding the removal of the government.
-At least 225 people have been killed in the government’s crackdown against the protests, which erupted earlier this month over corruption, mass unemployment, and the lack of basic public services.
-Al Jazeera reports Iraqi Prime Minister Adel Abdul Mahdi may soon be ousted, after his two main political backers, Muqtada al-Sadr and Hadi al-Amiri, agreed to work together to remove Madhi from office in response to the growing protests.
+At least 225 people have been killed in the government’s crackdown against the protests, which erupted earlier this month over corruption, mass unemployment and the lack of basic public services.
+Al Jazeera reports Iraqi Prime Minister Adel Abdul-Mahdi may soon be ousted, after his two main political backers, Muqtada al-Sadr and Hadi al-Amiri, agreed to work together to remove Mahdi from office in response to the growing protests.

-In Haiti, anti-government protests have entered their seventh week, as thousands of people again took to the streets of Port-au-Prince Monday to demand the ouster of President Jovenel Moïse.
-At least 20 people have been killed amid the ongoing protests, which have also shuttered schools for two million children across Haiti.
+In Haiti, anti-government protests have entered their seventh week as thousands of people again took to the streets of Port-au-Prince Monday to demand the ouster of President Jovenel Moïse.
+At least 20 people have been killed amid the ongoing protests, which have also shuttered schools for 2 million children across Haiti.